 Pre to post analyses were conducted to identify changes in belt use during the campaign while examination of trends was used to explore belt use data going back to 2005.
-Tables 2A and 2B show the Driver, Passenger and combined occupant seat belt use rates gathered during the pre and post measures in 2023.
+Tables 2A and 2B show the Driver, Passenger and combined occupant seat belt use rates gathered during the pre and post measures in 2024.

-For the pre-measure, New Mexico Drivers had an unweighted seat belt use rate of 91.8%.
-The unweighted belt use rate for drivers remained at 91.8 for the post-measure.
-The unweighted percent of pre vs post belted Passengers increased, though not significantly, in the post measure from 92.3% to 93.7%.
+For the pre-measure, New Mexico Drivers had an unweighted seat belt use rate of 92.3%.
+The unweighted belt use rate for drivers increased to 93.2% for the post-measure, but the difference is not statistically significant.
+The unweighted percent of belted Passengers decreased pre to post, though not significantly, from 94.0% to 93.6%.